niams-bdmds/richPathR/README.md

 ### CALL ALL REQUIRED PACKAGE

 Make sure the above packes are available in your computer.
-For calling all these packages, the following function can be used:
+For calling all these packages, the following function can be implemented:

 call_required_packages()